KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

 Running the pipeline produces structured per-file submission records and a ZIP archive in the configured output directory.

-## Evaluation Limitations
+## Evaluation

-This repository contains the complete end-to-end pipeline developed for Viettel AI Race – Track 2.
-However, the official competition results cannot be independently verified because several aspects of the evaluation protocol were not publicly specified:
+This repository contains the complete end-to-end pipeline developed for Viettel AI Race – Track 2: Medical Ontological Reasoning in Knowledge Retrieval.

+The competition evaluation environment and full evaluation specifications were not publicly available, including:

-- the exact ICD-10 and RxNorm ontology versions
+- ICD-10 and RxNorm ontology versions
-- complete annotation guidelines
+- Complete annotation guidelines
-- ontology candidate matching rules
+- Ontology candidate matching rules

-As a result, evaluation scores may differ even when using the same methodology.
-The repository includes the complete extraction, assertion detection, retrieval, ranking, and inference pipeline.
+Therefore, benchmark results may not be fully reproducible outside the original evaluation setting.
+The repository provides the complete extraction, assertion detection, retrieval, ranking, and inference pipeline.

 ## Notes